TYBMS SEM 6 Human Resource: Organizational Development (Q.P. Nobember 2019 with Solution)

 B) What is the role of Change Agents?

-Ans: In the context of organizational change, Change Agents play a pivotal role in facilitating and guiding the transformation process.
+Change Agents play a pivotal role in facilitating and guiding the transformation process.
 They act as catalysts, helping bridge the gap between the current state and the desired future state.
 Here's a breakdown of their key responsibilities:

 • Identifying the Need for Change: Change Agents can help diagnose problems, identify performance gaps, and analyze internal and external factors that necessitate change.